top of page

 Learn More about CCS

-CCS 24/25 calendar
+CCS 25/26 calendar

 At CCS, we have implemented a progressive form of proficiency-based education that centers around standards-, projects,- and experiential-based education.
 In addition to facilitating learning for all the commonly tested content areas of traditional education, CCS teachers and staff guide students through six non-academic content areas specific to our charter school.
 These are self-awareness and character development, artistic skills, service learning, environmental awareness, life-skills / health / body awareness, and cultural awareness.
 These “core values” are woven into everything we do and are emphasized through and during our outdoor and travel programming.
+Read more below.

 Our small number of about 100 students in grades K-12, within the seven multi-age grade-banded classrooms in our environmentally conscious schoolhouse, requires all faculty and staff to closely work together and participate in decision making.
 Teachers are empowered and expected to guide their group of learners along the path of self-discovery and academic growth.
 Teachers are also expected to use their professional ethics and best judgment when designing projects and thematic units, including field trips to engage student learning.